parnic/node-screenlogic/README.md

 Sets the heating setpoint for any body.
 See [`SLSetHeatSetPointMessage`](#slsetheatsetpointmessage) documentation for argument values.
 Emits the `setPointChanged` event when response is acknowledged.

+### sendLightCommand(controllerId, command)

+Sends a lighting command.
+See [`SLLightControlMessage`](#sllightcontrolmessage) documentation for argument values.
+Emits the `sentLightCommand` event when response is acknowledged.

+Note that better/more complete handling of lighting is desired, but I have yet to find all the commands I need to implement to make that happen.
+This currently sends each command to all lights and there is no ability to send to an individual light.
+Pull requests adding more functionality here would be most welcome.

 ### Events

 * `loggedIn` - Indicates that a connection to the server has been established and the login process completed. `get` methods can be called once this event has been emitted.